yaronf/I-D/STAR/draft-ietf-acme-star.md

 The following subsections describe the three main phases of the protocol:

-- Bootstrap: the DNO asks an ACME CA to create a short-term and automatically-renewed (STAR) certificate ({{proto-bootstrap}});
+- Bootstrap: the IdO asks an ACME CA to create a short-term and automatically-renewed (STAR) certificate ({{proto-bootstrap}});
 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});
-- Termination: the DNO requests the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).
+- Termination: the IdO requests the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).

 This diagram presents the entities that are (or may be) involved in the protocol and their interactions during the different phases.